evannetwork/dbcp/docs/blockchain/executor.rst

     executor.createContract(contractName, functionArguments, options);

-creates a contract by contstructing creation transaction and signing it with private key of options.from
+Creates a contract by contstructing creation transaction and signing it with private key of options.from.

 ----------
 Parameters